gmherb/envtab/README.md

   - templates can be .env files.
   - include templates for common things: AWS|GCP|Azure, Vault, GIT|GITHUB|GITLAB, PGSQL, etc.
 - Support importing templates (.env)
+- Support environment variables in show; exported with eval $(envtab export loadout)
+  - Can we resolve all environment variables like we do with PATH? --raw is a workaround for using other environment variables